AllenInstitute/bmtk/docs/examples/simulator/bionet/README.md

 ## Getting started
 This brief tutorial explains how to run simulations with BioNet using one of the provided example networks.
 The instructions apply for Linux platform, although the package was also tested on MacOS.

 BioNet is a component of the Brain Modeling ToolKit package.
 Thus, to install BioNet you will need to install the Brain Modeling Toolkit.

 Go to the package's main page: https://github.com/AllenInstitute/bmtk.

-Click "Clone or download" button and downloading the zip file to the desired folder.
+Click "Clone or download" button and download the zip file to the desired folder.

-cd to the folder with the downloaded file and unzip:
+cd to the folder with the downloaded file and unzip the file.:
 ```bash
 $ unzip bmtk-develop
 ```
-You should find the folder `bmtk-develop` including Brain Modeling Toolkit
+You should now have the folder `bmtk-develop` containing the Brain Modeling Toolkit package.

 Add a path to the bmtk-develop folder to the environment variable PYTHOPATH in your `.bashrc` file.